 This simple strategy mimics session management without complex server-side tracking.

-While expiration timestamps work for simple apps, production systems often pair short-lived tokens with refresh tokens (long-lived but revocable).
-This hybrid approach reduces frequent re-authentication while limiting exposure if a token is compromised.
-Even these advanced systems still rely on the core concept: time-bound validation to balance security and usability.
+While expiration timestamps are fine for simple apps, production systems often use short-lived tokens along with refresh tokens that last longer but can be revoked.
+This setup reduces the need for users to re-authenticate frequently while limiting risk if a token gets compromised.
+Even with this added complexity, the core idea stays the same: time-bound validation to balance security and usability.